Helpful Resources

 4. Account for Solar Panel Efficiency

-Typical solar panel values range from 15 to 22 percent efficiency.
-Divide the necessary solar panel capacity, as established in the previous step, by the efficiency factor to account for this variance (expressed as a decimal, such as 0.20 for 20 percent).
+Solar panels typically have 15 to 22 percent efficiency.
+To account for this fluctuation, divide the solar panel capacity from the previous step by the efficiency factor (given as a decimal, such as 0.20 for 20 percent).

-For instance, if you need a 5kW system with a 20 percent panel efficiency, the actual capacity required is 5kW / 0.20 = 25kW.
+For example, a 5kW system with 20 percent panel efficiency requires 25kW.

 5. Calculate the Number of Solar Panels